 Learn everything about Chateau Siran Margaux with wine tasting notes and wine with food pairing tips.
-Learn the best vintages, a history of the property, information on the vineyards and winemaking.
+Learn the best vintages, a history of the property, and information on the vineyards, and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Siran History, Overview

 Chateau Siran has a history in the Medoc that dates back to 1428, making it one of the oldest estates in Margaux.
-The property took its name from Saint Siran.
-At one point in time, Chateau Siran was owned by the Toulouse Lautrec family.
+The property took its name from Guilhem de Siran, the first owner of the estate.
+Since then, Chateau Siran has been owned by several interesting families over the centuries, including the Toulouse Lautrec family.
 The owners were the grandparents of the famous French painter.

-In late 2014, Chateau Siran finished a complete renovation and modernization of their cellars and wine making facilities along with their museum.
-The museum, which is worth a trip to see has a stunning collection of wine related objects including several ancient amphorae, the oldest of which can be dated all the way back to 300 BC.
+In late 2014, Chateau Siran finished a complete renovation and modernization of its cellars and wine-making facilities along with its museum.
+The museum, which is worth a trip to see has a stunning collection of wine-related objects including several ancient amphorae, the oldest of which can be dated all the way back to 300 BC.

 Chateau Siran Vineyards, Terroir, Grapes, Winemaking

 At various points in time, Siran was consulted by Michel Rolland from 1995 to 2004, who was followed by Denis Dubourdieu from 2004.
 Starting with the 2015 vintage, Chateau Siran began working with Hubert de Bouard of Chateau Angelus and the wines have never been better.
-In fact, 2015 is finest wine the estate has ever produced!
+In fact, 2015 is a contender for being one of the finest wines the estate has ever produced!

-To produce the wine of Chateau Siran, the wine is vinified in temperature controlled, stainless steel vats.
-Malolactic fermentation takes place in tank.
+To produce the wine of Chateau Siran, the wine is vinified in 37 stainless steel vats ranging in size from 60 hectoliters to 180 hectoliters.
+They also use 6 concrete vats as well.
+Malolactic fermentation takes place mostly in tanks, though a portion of the wine undergoes malolactic fermentation in barrels.
 The wine is aged in an average of 50% new, French oak barrels for 12 months before bottling.
 There is a second wine, S de Siran.
 On average, the annual production of Siran is close to 10,000 cases of wine per vintage.

-For now, 2015 Siran is the finest wine the estate has ever produced in their history.
-I have not had the chance to taste really mature vintages, but people I trust have had positive experiences from very old vintages.
+For now, 2015 Siran is the finest wine the estate has ever produced in its history.
+I have not had the chance to taste really mature vintages, but people I trust have had positive experiences with very old vintages.
 The wines made at Siran from top vintages 1961 and older are said to be quite good.

 When to Drink Chateau Siran, Anticipated Maturity, Decanting Time